Negima!?: Manga

 Negima!? neo is a manga retelling of the series made by Takuya Fujima under the guidance of original creator Ken Akamatsu and the supervision of Studio SHAFT.
 This is Fujima's first mainstream Negima work as he had previously worked on several Negima dōjin.
-The series started running on November 2006 in the monthly boys' manga magazine Comic BomBom.
-It had a brief hiatus a year later with the impending closure of Comic BomBom's publication, only to return on January 2008 in sister publication Magazine Special, this time with slightly more fanservice than it had during its run in Comic BonBon.
+The series started running in November 2006 in the monthly boys' manga magazine Comic BomBom.
+It had a brief hiatus a year later with the impending closure of Comic BomBom's publication, only to return in January 2008 in sister publication Magazine Special, this time with slightly more fanservice than it had during its run in Comic BonBon.

 This series rewrites the events of the anime, following a completely different route through the Star Crystal storyline, including reordering of events and changes in when and how Pactio are formed.
 It borrows certain elements and character designs from the original manga as well as both anime series.

 Much like the original manga, Del Rey Manga has licensed Negima!? neo for its English-language publication.
 Tong Li Publishing has licensed Negima!? neo for its Chinese-language publication.

 In 2010 Kodansha pulled all of their licenses from Del Rey manga and, under Random House publishing, created Kodansha Comics to continue licenses.
 They have stated that they will resume releases on a title-by-title basis.
 Along with the original Negima!
 Magister Negi Magi, Negima!? neo has been selected for continuation.
 It will continue publication in June 2011.

 Anime

 Negima!? is featured in 26 anime episodes.
-The season was licensed by Funimation, and is being released under the name Negima!
+The season was originally licensed by Funimation, and was released under the name Negima!
 Season Two despite its semi-parallel relationship to Negima!.
 The series was released on DVD in two halves, with the second half published on March 31, 2009.
-Sentai Filmworks has now licensed the series.
+Sentai Filmworks later relicensed the series in early 2018, before they lost the license to the series in 2023.